iangow/wrds2pg/README.md

-# WRDS (or SAS) to PostgreSQL
+# Library to convert WRDS SAS data

-This software has two functions:
-- Download tables from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) and feed them to a PostgreSQL database.
-(Requires access to WRDS and to the data in question.)
+This package was created to convert [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) SAS data to modern data formats.
+This package has three major functions, one for each of three popular data formats.

+ - `wrds_update()`: Imports WRDS SAS data into a PostgreSQL database.
+ - `wrds_update_pq()`: Converts WRDS SAS data to parquet files.
+ - `wrds_update_csv()`: Converts WRDS SAS data to gzipped CSV files.

-- Import a SAS file (`*.sas7dbat`) into a PostgreSQL database.
+This package was primarily designed to handle WRDS data, but some support is provided for importing a local SAS file (`*.sas7dbat`) into a PostgreSQL database.

 ## Requirements